Skip to main content

 "I have to touch everyone's feet."
 Batuk sounded alarmed.
 "Where did Dada go?"
 He asked aloud.
 Everyone else stared at the door.

 Aniruddha was hesitant to enter the room, scared that he had perhaps hurt Trilochan in the process of proving his point.
-He did sometimes go beyond limits to prove his point.
-Something Bondita often kept under check.
+He sometimes went beyond limits to prove his point.
+Something Bondita often kept in check.
 He looked around inside the room.
 Where was she?

 Trilochan tiptoed to the threshold to catch him off guard.